avinayak/mini_projects/README.md

-# shitty_projects :poop:
+# mini_projects
-A collections of shitty mini projects
+A collections of mini projects that are too small for their own repos

 ## img2xls.py
 Convert your images to xls files!